🧬

 Official measurements, coat, and temperament

-• Coat: Double coat with long, straight, standing-off topcoat and a short, thick, cotton-wool-like undercoat.
+• Coat: Double coat consisting of a straight, harsh outer coat and a thick, woolly undercoat.

 💡